Shinkhal/Shinkhal/README.md

 - 👯 I’m looking to collaborate on **MERN Stack projects**

-- 👨‍💻 All of my projects are available at [https://shinkhal-sinha.vercel.app/](https://shinkhal-sinha.vercel.app/)
+- 👨‍💻 All of my projects are available at [www.shinkhal-sinha.online](www.shinkhal-sinha.online)

 - 💬 Ask me about **MERN Stack**

 - 📫 How to reach me **shinkhalsinha@gmail.com**

-- 📄 Know about my experiences [https://shinkhal-sinha.vercel.app/](https://shinkhal-sinha.vercel.app/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">